oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 ONNX, which stands for Open Neural Network Exchange, is an open-source format designed to represent deep learning models.
 It aims to provide interoperability between different deep learning frameworks, allowing models trained in one framework to be used in another without the need for extensive conversion or retraining.

-Loading ONNX models into databases for embedding can help in improving security, efficiency, scalability, offline embedding, performance, and better versioning and management of the embedding models.
+Using ONNX models in Oracle Database 23ai to create vectors can be more secure, scalable and convenient than creating vectors outside the database.
+Currently the vector_embedding SQL function is significantly slower than creating vectors outside of the database with local embedding models.

 **Load two ONNX models into the database**

 1. Oracle AI Vector Search supports ONNX compliant models for vector embedding and search.
 Load two ONNX models into the database.
-The models are kept in the directory **VEC\_DUMP**.
+The models are loaded from the **VEC\_DUMP** directory and stored in the SGA.
+The models are loaded into the SGA and persisted.

     ```
     # Create a cursor